 This is a bit of a surprise - a fairly high-end Samsung slate making it into the "best cheap tablets" roundup - but the Galaxy Tab Pro 8.4 does just that.

 It's obviously towards the upper end of the £225 boundary, but you get a lot for your money, including an 8.4-inch 1600 x 2560 Super AMOLED display, 2.3GHz quad-core processor, 2GB of RAM, Android KitKat and a microSD slot, plus front and rear cameras.

 The plastic construction isn't the best we've seen on the tablet, and the speaker placement could be better, but if you want a supremely powerful tablet with an impressive screen the Galaxy Tab Pro 8.4 is a decent shout.

-- Read our in-depth Samsung Galaxy Tab Pro 8.4 review
+Read the full review: Samsung Galaxy Tab Pro 8.4

 3. Tesco Hudl 2